Featured Projects

 Efforts to shift public dollars away from punitive systems continue to gain traction nationwide.
 Rather than focusing on dismantling systems, these movements demonstrate the meaningful impact that even modest municipal reinvestments can have on improving quality of life and reducing harmful system involvement.
 In 2022–2023, Councilmember Marqueece Harris-Dawson reinvested $3.24 million from policing budgets into 57 community-based organizations serving residents of Los Angeles’s Council District 8 (CD8).

-In 2023, Jemmott-Rollins Group (the CD8 Grant Fund administrator) partnered with Shayla Spilker Consulting to conduct an evaluation of the Fund.
-The evaluation culminated in a report that illustrates how a community-grounded grantmaking approach successfully directed critical resources across the region, demonstrating what becomes possible when local government and municipal budgeting prioritize a holistic vision of community health, economic opportunity, and overall quality of life.
+In 2023, Jemmott-Rollins Group (the CD8 Grant Fund administrator) partnered with Shayla Spilker Consulting to conduct an evaluation of the CD8 Grant Fund.
+The evaluation culminated in a report that illustrates how a community-grounded grantmaking approach successfully directed critical resources across the district, demonstrating what becomes possible when local government and municipal budgeting prioritize a holistic vision of community health, economic opportunity, and overall quality of life.